scbarnard/ers-management/README.md

 # ers-management
-This project is a simple web application that can request, track, and resolve reimbursement requests.
+This project is a simple web application that can submit, track, and resolve reimbursements requests.